gecko0307/dagon2/README.md

 - Experimental HDR (scRGB) output support
 - Many new DDS/DXGI formats support
 - Window minimize/restore events
-- Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
+- Built-in texture caching.
+Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
 - Shadeless materials in deferred pipeline.

 Major changes from Dagon 0.x/1.x: